 If you’re not collecting travel points, this is why you should start.

-This post will give you a basic introduction to travel hacking.
+This post will give you an introduction to travel hacking.
 We’ll start with basic things anyone can (and should do) to save money on flights.
 Then we’ll progress to the ways I racked up close to a million Delta SkyMiles while still in my 20s.

-How to start travel hacking (Level 1): Getting the best deal on every flight
+How to start travel hacking (Level 1): Get the best deal on every flight

 But here are some things you might not know:

 1. If you’re traveling on an international airline, go to the airline’s foreign website to see if the airfare is cheaper in another currency.

 (For example, airfrance.fr instead of airfrance.com.
 You’ll have to do some conversions and also take into account whether your credit card will charge you a conversion fee (here are some travel cards that don’t).